CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 **Attribute:** A characteristic of a character or attack: prowess, body, race, a character's listed skills, direct influence, mind, marshalling points, and special abilities.
 **Audience with Sauron:** The last stage of the game for a Ringwraith player.
 All non-Ringwraith minions make a corruption check, marshalling points are counted (with modifiers in the Standard Game), and MPs are compared to determine a winner.
 **Body:** The second attribute listed in the shield in the lower left corner of a character or creature card.
 Body relates to how difficult the character (or creature) is to eliminate (or defeat) in combat.
 A strike from an attack with no body (listed as "–" in the shield) is automatically defeated when it fails; no body check is required.
 If none is listed, an attack is considered to have no body.
-**Body Check:** A dice roll made by an opponent on your character or on a strike that failed against his character.
+**Body Check:** A dice roll made by an opponent on your character or on a strike that failed against their character.
 On your character, if this dice roll is greater than the character's body, the character is eliminated.
 Body checks usually result from a strike sequence in combat, but certain cards call for body checks at other times.
 **"Cannot be duplicated.":** Card text meaning only one copy of that card can be in play at all.
 No further copies of that card can be played unless the copy in play will be removed by an action declared in the same chain of effects.
 **"Cannot be duplicated on…":** Card text that means only one copy of that card can be in play as stated: by a player, or on a given entity.
 No further copies of that card can be so played unless the copy in play will be removed by an action declared in the same chain of effects.
 **Chain of Effects:** A series of actions declared in response to one another before any of them resolve.
 Actions in a chain of effects are resolved in the reverse order from which they were declared (last in, first out).